 6. Keep an open door policy

 It is mindful to have regular check-in sessions with employees to listen to their concerns.
-This way, mangers are sure to catch retention red flags early, and employees are more likely to see that management cares about their issues and they will consequently be less willing to leave.
+This way, managers are sure to catch warning signs of employee retention or retention red flags early, and employees are more likely to see that management cares about their issues and they will consequently be less willing to leave.

 7. Show appreciation

-Managers can collect all the data and signs in the world to try to understand the reasons behind resignations and turnovers, but the situation won’t improve unless retention strategies are executed proactively.
+Managers can collect all the data and signs in the world to try to understand the reasons behind resignations and warning signs of employee turnover, but the situation won’t improve unless retention strategies are executed proactively.

-While tracking employee turnover and retention is indeed the first step, the real work begins when these rates are assessed with relation to their industry and then identify what needs to be done to improve retention strategies.
+While tracking warning signs of employee turnover and retention is indeed the first step, the real work begins when these rates are assessed with relation to their industry and then identify what needs to be done to improve retention strategies.

 However, the best retention strategy is to be proactive before employees start sending out warning signs.
 But, even when the retention red flags are waving, if you adopt the strategies mentioned before, you will still have the time and opportunity to turn the situation around and give employees every reason to stay.